metropolisjenensis/Probabilistic-Machine-Learning_lecture-PROJECTS/README.md

 ## IMPORTANT:

-- Every time you work on your project locally, start with a pull request: git pull, so you do not have conflicts.
+- Every time you work on your project locally, start with a pull request: 'git pull', so you do not have conflicts.

 - Please include an updated requirements.txt file so I can easily reproduce your environment.